bnb-chain/greenfield-docs/docs/guide/core-concept/storage-provider-lifecycle.md

 ### Forced Exit
 An uncooperative SP no longer wishes to provide service and refuses to go through the standard graceful exit process.
 In such a case, Greenfield governance will force the SP to exit, make it enter `STATUS_FORCED_EXITING`.
 The data recovery process for successor SP is the same as graceful exit mentioned above.
-However, a forced exit SP will face penalties and its staked BNB can not be withdrawn.
+However, a forced exit SP will face penalties, and its staked BNB will be locked into the Payment module governance account, this payment account is used to receive forced settlement fee, and pay for potential debt from late forced settlement.

 :::note
 for more information, please see [SP exit](../greenfield-blockchain/modules/virtual-group.md#sp-exit-workflow)